Massachusetts Sea Grant Graduate Research Fellowship

-Work with WHSG and MITSG Liaisons: Fellows will be paired with one staff member at both WHSG and MITSG who will be their two Sea Grant Liaisons.
+Fellows will be paired with one staff member at both WHOISG and MITSG who will be their two Sea Grant Liaisons.
 Fellows will be encouraged to maintain an informal line of communication with the staff members.
 Liaisons can help in identifying and contacting Professional Development Mentors as well as provide ideas for communities, individuals and organizations that will benefit from Fellowship outcomes.
 Fellows will be expected to update Liaisons at least every 6 months throughout their Fellowship.

-Attend WHSG and MITSG Events: Fellows will be expected to participate in annual meetings for the duration of the Fellowship program, along with other researchers supported through WHSG and/or MITSG’s research programs and the Sea Grant staff, to summarize findings to date.
-Fellows will present a short 10-12 minute presentation introducing their proposed research or preliminary findings and have a chance to learn about other research undertaken and supported by WHSG and MITSG.
+Fellows will be expected to participate in annual meetings for the duration of the Fellowship program, along with other researchers supported through WHOISG and/or MITSG’s research programs and the Sea Grant staff, to summarize findings to date.
+Fellows will present a short presentation introducing their proposed research or preliminary findings and have a chance to learn about other research undertaken and supported by WHOISG and MITSG.

 Fellowship Application Preparation Instructions

-WHSG and MITSG staff will be holding office hours to provide potential applicants with opportunities to ask any questions that arise.
+WHOISG and MITSG staff will be holding office hours to provide potential applicants with opportunities to ask any questions that arise.
 Office Hours will be held via Zoom.
-If you would like to attend an Office Hours session, please register using one of Zoom links below.
+If you would like to attend an Office Hours session, please register using one of the Zoom links below.